-Alex (Eckhardt) Wilson, ’08, is now in her fifth season as head coach of the Stonehill College women’s soccer program.
+Alex (Eckhardt) Wilson, ’08, is now in her sixth season as head coach of the Stonehill College women’s soccer program.
 She took charge of the program after being promoted from assistant coach in June, 2013.

 Wilson steered the 2016 squad to the programs most historic season thus far.
 It included a 15-6-1 overall record and a 8-5-1 NE10 mark, while finishing fourth in regular season play and capturing its third NE10 Championship title ever.
 Wilson also guided the team to its first NCAA Tournament game in the history of Stonehill College women's soccer.
 The team fell to AIC in the opening round of the NCAA East Regional bracket, hosted by the University of Bridgeport.
 Wilson coached the NE10 Goalkeeper of the Year, Jamie Block '17, and six other All-Conference nods, including, Brianna Duserick '17 (first team), Claire O'Brien '17 (second team), Lauren Kapatoes '17 (second team), Courtney Campo '19 (third team), and Nicole Geraghty '20 (All-Rookie team).
 The 2008 alumni was named NE10 Coach of the Year and her and Sam Whitney and Meghan O'Brien were named NSCAA Women's Regional Staff of the Year.
 Wilson also coached the third All-American in 17 years, with Block taking second team honors.